Rafa2212/Rafa2212/README.md

 - &nbsp; I easily adapt to different hats depending on what the project requires
 - &nbsp; I love exploring new tech stack 💻
 - &nbsp; I leverage new tech to build cool stuffs 🛠️.
+- &nbsp; I love connecting with new people.

 <br/>